Philipp11033/Masterprojekt-Intelligente-Systeme/README.md

 ```

 # Running The dwa_w_prediction Package
-* Requires the control package from Locobot as well as the robot perception package
+* Requires the control package from Locobot as well as the robot perception package to be running.
 * From remote PC, run
 ```
-roslaunch test_robot_perception demo.launch
+roslaunch dwa_w_prediction demo.launch robot_goal:="5.5 0.0"
 ```

 # Additional Useful Commands